 The two films were certainly never widely distributed until half a century later, when the British government finally released them from its vaults.
 It seems that the British government killed these films and wanted to keep them from ever reaching theater audiences.
 But finally, an 1993, Aventure Malgache and Bon Voyage reached art house screens made possible by the British Film Institute (bfi).
 Then they were televised for the first time ever, an 1995, on the STARZ cable network.
 We proudly possess an excellent SP mode VHS NTSC of these rare classics.
 Bon Voyage.
 England.
 1944.
 B&W. French w/English subtitles.
 26 minutes.
 Aventure Malgache.
 England.
 1944.
 B&W. French w/English subtitles.
 31 minutes.
 Out of Print.
 These two Hitchcock rare classics are sold collector to collector.
 The Seller owns no rights to these movies and no rights are given nor implied.
-DVD $19.
-US shipping $.99 first class or $5.10 priority.
-Outside US $3 for air..
+DVD $19.99.
+US shipping $1 first class.
+International us$3.

 Overseas Air Shipping:

 To pay with PayPal, click on the icon above.
 PayPal address is firstname.lastname@example.org.